tiny-pilot/tinypilot/README.md

 sudo reboot
 ```

-When the Pi reboots, run Key Mime Pi with the following commands:
+When the Pi reboots, run KVM Pi with the following commands:

 ```
 python3 -m venv venv